 Up close, the glass dome looks like this.

-And yes, it’s on the top of a historical building which destroyed during the World War II.
+And yes, it’s on the top of a historical building that was destroyed during World War II.

 Now, let me show you inside this modern dome.